StarManTheGamer/poly-newdocs/docs/objects/ui/UIButton.md

 # UIButton

-:polytoria-UIButton: UIButton is a class used for having interactable buttons in your game's UI.
+:polytoria-UIButton: UIButton is a class used for having interactable buttons in your place's UI.

 {{ inherits("UILabel") }}